 In the Brazilian Blowout treatment , your hair strands are applied with a formaldehyde solution.
 The formaldehyde disrupts the alignment of keratin filaments in your hair by breaking down the hydrogen bonds in the keratin molecules.

 2. Keratin Treatment

 In this, Keratin solution with formaldehyde is applied to your hair strands.
 The keratin protein attaches itself to the cuticle and fills in the missing gaps in the sub-cuticle layers.
 Then, heat from flat iron is applied to seal the Keratin into the cuticle.

 This is useful if you have extremely thin and dry hair with split ends.
 There are also a few formaldehyde-free keratin treatments available in hair clinics or salons today.

 This is also called a 'Japanese straightening technique' which involves treating hair with a glycolic acid derivative.
 However, even in thermal hair reconditioning , the solution disrupts the hydrogen bonds in Keratin molecules, restructuring your hair into straight strands.

 Along with flat-ironing, a neutralizer is applied to your strands that seal the Keratin and straighten the structure of your hair permanently.

-Most of the chemical hair smoothening treatments come with their own risks.
+Most chemical hair smoothening treatments come with their risks.
 They need to be performed in salons, while you should be very cautious in choosing a well-experienced professional for your hair smoothening treatments.

 Tips To Maintain Your Smoothened Hair